ChooseFI Logo

 Flexible Currency Cards

-The best credit cards, in my opinion, are credit cards that earn so-called flexible currency: Ultimate Rewards, ThankYou Points, and Membership Rewards points.
+The best credit cards, in my opinion, are credit cards that earn so-called flexible currency: Chase Ultimate Rewards®, Citi ThankYou® Points, and American Express Membership Rewards®.

 You can transfer these points to airlines and hotel programs.
 If you have a good stash of one, or all of these flexible currencies, then the sky is the limit.
 As far as redemptions, you are limited only by your own imagination.

 Personally, Chase Ultimate Rewards® points are my favorite currency.
-They can be transferred to many airline partners, such as United, Southwest, and many more.
+They can be transferred to many airline partners, such as United, British Airways, Southwest, and many more.

 You can also transfer Chase Ultimate Rewards® to hotel partners.
-However, the only hotel partner I would recommend transferring Ultimate Rewards to is Hyatt.
+However, the only hotel partner I would recommend transferring Chase Ultimate Rewards® to is Hyatt.
 Hyatt has a great rewards chart and you can book really amazing hotels without using a ton of points.

 Redeeming Rewards

-If you have the Chase Sapphire Preferred® Card or Ink Business Preferred® Credit Card, your points are worth 1.25 cents each.
+If you have the Chase Sapphire Reserve® or Ink Business Preferred® Credit Card, your points are worth 1.25 cents each for travel booked on through Chase Travel℠.

-With the Chase Sapphire Reserve®, your points are worth 1.5 cents each.
+With the Chase Sapphire Reserve®, your points are worth 1.5 cents each for travel booked on through Chase Travel℠.

-Amex has some really great airline transfer partners, like Aeroplan, ANA and Virgin Atlantic among others.
+Amex has some really great airline transfer partners.
 You can travel far and wide without spending a ton of points if you transfer to partners that offer the best redemptions for international flights.

-Membership Rewards are harder to earn that Ultimate Rewards because of “once a lifetime” bonus rule (can only get the sign up bonus once per card) and fewer bonus spend categories.
+Membership Rewards® are harder to earn than Chase Ultimate Rewards® because of “once a lifetime” bonus rule (can only get the sign up bonus once per card) and fewer bonus spend categories.

-Citi ThankYou Points often get overlooked in our quest to earn Ultimate Rewards or Membership Rewards points.
+Citi ThankYou® Points often get overlooked.
 They can, however, be very useful for certain award redemptions.

 The Bottom Line

 Having a good stash of one or more transferable points will give you a lot of flexibility.
-Because of Chase’s 5/24 rules, I always recommend people start their travel rewards journey with ]CFICard field=”macro” link_text=”UR”] earning cards, such as Chase Sapphire Preferred® Card or Ink Business Preferred® Credit Card.
+Because of Chase’s 5/24 rules, I always recommend people start their travel rewards journey with Chase Ultimate Rewards® earning cards.

-If you really want to maximize your travel rewards check out ChooseFI’s free travel rewards course.
+If you really want to maximize your travel rewards check out ChooseFI's free travel rewards Ultimate Guide.

 Top Travel Rewards Offers